oicr-gsi/cbioportal_tools/README.md

-#  CbiOportalWrapper TOol (COW TOwn)
+#  Heyoka
-Tools for import of data and administration of the GSI cBioPortal instance.
-It is dependant on cBioWrap.
+Heyoka is a tool for the import of data and administration of the GSI cBioPortal instance.

-This will generate the configuration and prep files for cBioWrap, generate the study using it then import to the cBioPortal instance.
+This will generate meta and data files for cBioPortal, then import to the cBioPortal instance.

 More information on the file types from cBioPortal is [Data Loading](https://cbioportal.readthedocs.io/en/latest/Data-Loading.html), and [File Formats](https://cbioportal.readthedocs.io/en/latest/File-Formats.html).